 On this site you’ll be able to find reviews, comments on culture, sermons, and youth talks – all from a Christian perspective.
 Pop Culture Christ is available on RSS.
 You can subscribe to video and audio content through the itunes store via this link.

-Joel A is married to Katherine.
-He enjoys reading comic books, shopping for t-shirts, being post-modern (whatever that is meant to mean), and speaking about himself in the third person.
+Joel A is married to Katherineand has two sons.
+He enjoys reading comic books, building with LEGO, shopping for t-shirts, being post-modern (whatever that is meant to mean), and speaking about himself in the third person.

 You can follow Joel A on Twitter and Tumblr or contact him by email.